PingOne Advanced Identity Cloud

 The corresponding audit topic for idm-recon is disabled by default in Advanced Identity Cloud.
 For reconciliation events to appear in the audit logs, you must enable the recon event handler.

-For information on idm-recon event properties, refer to Reconciliation event topic properties.
+Learn more about idm-recon event properties in Reconciliation event topic properties.

 idm-sync